Looking for the best hikes in Anchorage, Alaska? From city views to alpine lakes, Anchorage has more than enough hiking trails to keep you busy.

 Difficulty: Moderate

-Flattop Mountain is the most popular hike in Alaska.
-It’s not my favorite because of how busy the trail can be but it’s definitely one of the easiest ways to get amazing views of the city of Anchorage.
+It’s not my favorite hike because of how busy the trail can be but it’s one of the easiest ways to get amazing views of the city and it’s only 30 minutes away from downtown Anchorage.

 There are plenty of different ways to hike Flattop Mountain and if you want a longer day hike, you can continue hiking to Peak 2 and Peak 3.